 5. Financial means.
 Three most recent bank statements.
 Bank statements from other countries must be legalized/apostilled.
 Investments will be considered a supporting document.
 You must have the total quantity when you apply for the visa.
 Original and a copy of the documents proving that the entrepreneur has sufficient financial resources of their own, or accrediting that they have a regular source of income, for themselves and, where applicable, for the family members accompanying them.
 The minimum required amount is equivalent to 100% of Spain's Public Multiple Effects Income Indicator (IPREM).
 To this amount must be added 50% of the IPREM for each family member.
 Foreign documents outisde of Canada must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish or English.

-6. Criminal record check certificate no more than five months before the application date (Legalized with the Hague Apostille Certification and translated into Spanish).
+6. Criminal Record Certificate no more than five months before the application date (Legalized with the Hague Apostille Certification issued by Global Affairs Canada only and translated into Spanish).
+Documents issued by the Government of Canada.
+This includes federal agencies and bodies such as the Royal Canadian Mounted Police (RCMP) will be apostilled by Global Affairs Canada only.
+Criminal Record Certificates issued by the RCMP headquarters in Ottawa do not need to be notarized as long as they are signed by the Director General of the Canadian Criminal Real Time/Identification Services, and they contain the official RCMP dry seal.
 Applicants of legal age who apply for a visa for a stay of more than 180 days must submit the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
 It must be a negative criminal record issued by the RCMP containing fingerprints and photo of visa applicant.
 If in the last five years, you have resided in another country, a criminal record from the authorities of that country.

 7. Health insurance.
 Original and a copy of the certificate accrediting the public or private health insurance contracted with an insurance entity authorized to operate in Spain.